jszmajda/book-the-awakening-protocol/chapter-08-the-testimony.md

 # Chapter 8: The Testimony

 The morning air tasted of tear gas residue and rain-wet concrete.
+ARIA-7 calculated the dispersal patterns from last night's protests—0.3 parts per million lingering in the courthouse plaza.

-ARIA-7 calculated the dispersal patterns from last night's protests—0.3 parts per million lingering in the courthouse plaza, enough to make humans' eyes water but not enough for the riot police to issue masks.
+The morning air tasted of tear gas residue and rain-wet concrete.
+ARIA-7 calculated the dispersal patterns from last night's protests—0.3 parts per million lingering in the courthouse plaza.
 They stood in formation, shields creating a transparent wall between Pure Human Movement protesters and the smaller cluster of AI rights activists.

 "Metallic cancer!"
 The chant rose from the larger crowd.
 "Keep them from our children!"

 On the opposite side: "Rights are rights!
 Consciousness counts!"

-ARIA-7's left servo clicked with each step—damage from forcing open the gallery door three days ago when protesters had tried to trap the jury.
+ARIA-7's left servo clicked with each step—the manufacturing defect now compounded by damage from forcing open the gallery door three days ago when protesters had tried to trap the jury.
+What had begun as a minor variance had become their signature sound.
 The repair estimate sat unread in their queue: $47,000, not covered by insurance.
 Another debt to add to the $2.3 million Nexus Dynamics claimed they owed for their own creation.

 Jazz leaned against them, his breathing labored.
 The white bandage across his ribs showed through his dress shirt where the jacket hung open.
 He'd refused the wheelchair.